LindaNSIP/usecases/docs/basic_daily_attendance/policy.md

 ### Context: business motivation

+At the student and school level:
 Schools are required to meet their duty of care obligation to students, by ensuring that they are attending school unless there are compelling reasons for them not to.

+Tracking Attendance is used for a variety of operational, accountability and strategic purposes, and for educational research.

+At an aggregate level, at school system and national level:
 Failure of students to attend school without justification is a major indicator of students being at risk of not completing their education.
 Government departments have a responsibility to detect such risk and intervene as appropriate, both at an individual level, and at an aggregate level (targeting schools or socioeconomic groups).

-Tracking Attendance is used for a variety of operational, accountability and strategic purposes, and for educational research.

 ### Authorising environment-Legislation, agreement etc